MicrosoftDocs/connected-spaces/articles/camera-placement-recommendations.md

 - The angle of the camera relative to the floor plane

-It's also important to know the direction that the majority of people walk in relation to the camera field of view, or the direction that customers face when standing in line.
+It's also important to know the direction that the majority of people walk (person walking direction) in relation to the camera field of view, or the direction that customers face when standing in line.
 This direction is important for system performance.

 ![Person walking direction](media/person-walking-direction.PNG "Person walking direction")